 Email remarketing consists of capturing and using information about your customers in order to achieve better marketing results through personalized email marketing campaigns.

-When a visitor browses a website, marketers can access navigation information using a browser cookie: a small file that tracks behavior and actions for each visit.
+When a visitor browses a website, marketers can access navigation information using a browser cookie.
+A browser cookie is a small file that tracks behavior and actions for each visit.

-Now let’s jump on why you should use email remarketing.
+Now let’s discuss why you should use email remarketing.